lucasiancs/euro-exchangerates/README.md

-Analyzig Euro exchange rates from 1999 to 2022
+Analyzing Euro exchange rates from 1999 to 2022